Trovemaster/TROVE/docs/source/molecules.rst

 Results: Line list for 0-7000 cm\ :sup:`-1` up to :math:`J=78`.
 Applicable up to 700 K.

-Notes: Largest molecule in TROVE so far.
+..
+Note:: Largest molecule in TROVE so far.
 Special techniques developed to cope with such a large molecule.

 Reference: [18MaYaTe]_.